linshaolong11/CAMF/README.md

 python train.py --input data/bbb_logbb.pkl --task_type classification --output result/out_bbb_logbb.pkl
 ```

-This will train a MAMRL model on the given dataset and save the trained model to the specified location.
+This will train a CAMF model on the given dataset and save the trained model to the specified location.

 ## Evaluation

-To evaluate a trained MAMRL model, specify the path to the saved model file, the input dataset, and the task type (classification or regression):
+To evaluate a trained CAMF model, specify the path to the saved model file, the input dataset, and the task type (classification or regression):

 ```bash
 python evaluate.py --model result/out_bbb_logbb.pkl --input data/bbb_logbb.pkl --task_type classification